Importance of the spectral gap in estimating ground-state energies: Introduction

 \textbf{Imaginary-time evolution and the power method.}--- To show the containment $\pPGQMA \subseteq \PP$, we use a technique called the ``power method'' \cite{Mises1929}.
 The broad idea behind the algorithm is that if a matrix $A$ is promised to have a spectral gap between the largest two eigenvalues, the behavior of $A^d$ for large $d$ is dominated by the largest eigenvalue.
 We give a $\PP$ algorithm to compute $\Tr(A^d)$ for an exponentially large matrix $A$ and $d = \poly(n)$ for a wide class of matrices $A$.
 This wide class includes sparse matrices and matrices representing local observables as special cases.
 The $\PP$ algorithm uses the Feynman sum-over-paths idea \cite{Adleman1997} to express the trace as a sum over $2^\poly$ many terms, each of which is a product over quantities of the form $\bra{x}R\ket{y}$ for some matrix $R$ whose entries are efficiently computable.
 A $\PP$ algorithm can decide whether the sum over $2^\poly$ many terms, each term computable in polynomial time, is above or below a threshold.

 The power method is closely related to another technique called the ``cooling algorithm'', inspired by a brief discussion by Schuch et al.\ \cite{Schuch2007a}.
 The idea is that letting a system evolve in imaginary time can produce an unnormalized state close to the ground state.
 Imaginary-time evolution is a linear, albeit nonunitary, operation and produces an unnormalized state $\rho'$ in general.
 Schuch et al.~relied on a quantum characterization of $\PP$, namely $\postBQP$.
 The class $\postBQP$ \cite{Aaronson2005} is the class of problems solvable in polynomial time on a quantum computer with access to the resource of postselection, which is the ability to condition on exponentially unlikely events.
 Aaronson \cite{Aaronson2005} showed that any linear operation, even nonunitary ones, may be simulated in $\postBQP$.
-Schuch et al.'s algorithm \cite{Schuch2007a} works by decomposing the imaginary-time evolution operation $\exp[-\beta H]$ into a series of local operations $\exp[-\beta H_i]$ using Trotterization, and implementing each local operation using the resource of postselection.
+Schuch et al.'s algorithm \cite{Schuch2007a} proposes to decompose the imaginary-time evolution operation $\exp[-\beta H]$ into a series of local operations $\exp[-\beta H_i]$ using Trotterization, and implementing each local operation using the resource of postselection.
 Unfortunately, the state-of-the-art error bounds for Trotterization of imaginary-time evolution \cite{Childs2019a} give, at best, a multiplicative error that is exponential in $n$ (see also Refs.~\cite{Haah2018,Tran2019}), and hence this technique does not work in the precise regime.
-Using a modification of this idea, we prove a more general statement about precise computation of ground-state local observables for Hamiltonians with a spectral gap.
-Specifically, we use the idea of imaginary time evolution and give a $\P^\PP$ algorithm that provably works not just for $1/\poly$ precision, but also $1/\exp$ precision in computing local observables in addition to the Hamiltonian.
+We prove a more general statement about precise computation of ground-state local observables for Hamiltonians with a spectral gap using exact imaginary time evolution as opposed to a Trotterized version.
+Specifically, we give a $\P^\PP$ algorithm that provably works not just for $1/\poly$ precision, but also $1/\exp$ precision in computing local observables in addition to the Hamiltonian.
 Our technique is closely related to the power method, since the core of the algorithm is to compute expectation values of powers of the Hamiltonian.